melvinwevers/CV_tutorial/README.md

 `conda create -n new_environment --file req.txt`

+If this does not work you can also create a new environment in the Anaconda GUI and install the following libraries by hand:

+* pandas
+* os
+* Matplotlib
+* skimage
+* keras
+* scipy
+* glob
+* tqdm
+* sklearn
+* face_recognition

 Activate the environment in Anaconda or using your terminal (again replace new_environment with the name given to your environment)

 `conda activate new_environment`